BBArikL/BDBot/README.md

         2. Add a command in Scripts/Comics.py under the latest comic with aliases that are the same that were added to the json file and change the value of 'comic_name' to the name of the comic added.
         3. That's it!
   - If the comic is NOT hosted on GoComics/Comics Kingdom, please open an issue on the git page (https://github.com/BBArikL/BDBot).
-  - Any pull requests that was not approved from another site will be automatically rejected and you will be asked to follow the procedure cited.
+  - Any pull requests that was not approved from another site will be automatically rejected, and you will be asked to follow the procedure cited.
   - 'Beta' and 'main'?
     - The main branch is the current bot that is running on Discord.
     - Beta branch is for all experiments and additions waiting for approval to add to the current bot.
 This runs on a (for now) private bot upon completion of current goals.